alchimya/iOS-Password-Entropy/README.md

 To evaluate the password entropry, in order you have:
 - to create an instance of the class <b>L3SDKPasswordEntropy</b>
-- to setup the pool of characters through the charactersPool array property
+- to setup the pool of characters through the <b>charactersPool</b> array property
-- to call the method analyzePassword passing the password that you want to analyze.
+- to call the method <b>analyzePassword()</b> passing the password that you want to analyze.

 Note that into this project you can find the <b>L3SDKDefaultCharacterPools</b> class that defines a basic pool of characters used with the password entropy calculation.
 <br/>